 The Redshift Cluster

-For the purposes of this example, the Redshift Cluster’s configuration specifications are as follows:
+For this example, the Redshift Cluster’s configuration specifications are as follows:

 - Cluster Type: Single Node